 Elbert Hartwell English was one of the most important jurists in Arkansas across a crucial period of legal development and turmoil in the state, including the eras of the Civil War and Reconstruction.
 In addition to his years of private practice, English served as chief justice of the Arkansas Supreme Court for a total of twenty years, one of only four chief justices to have served over twelve years in the role.

+English juggled newspaper work, private legal practice, and the position of reporter of decisions for the Arkansas Supreme Court.
 He served as court reporter for nine years, which gave him a deep and intricate knowledge of the Supreme Court and its workings.
 This led to his appointment by the Arkansas General Assembly to create a digest of laws, better known as English’s Digest of Laws, which was published in 1848 and served as the standard compendium for Arkansas for a decade.

 In 1854, English was elected to the position of chief justice of the Arkansas Supreme Court.
 He held this position until 1864, when the temporary collapse of state functions late in the Civil War ended his first period on the court.